programmermelayu/n2w-converter/README.md

 | **Handle Special Guests** | Deal with those tricky “teen” numbers like a pro party host.                                                           |
 | **Write the Code**       | Turn this fun process into code that does the magic for you!                                                            |

-So, while our algorithm might not win any awards for elegance, it sure gets the job done in a fun and practical way. 🏆🎉
+So, while my algorithm might not win any awards for elegance, it sure gets the job done in a fun and practical way. 🏆🎉

 ## How to Run the API